undergrad-partner-school

 Student Body

-Choosing a school that is the right fit for you is not a simple task.
-You can better comprehend the culture and life of the school by getting to know more about the student body.
+Deciding if a school is the right fit for you is not an easy task.
+You can better understand the culture and life of the school by finding out more about the student body.

 Main Student Body

-That year, the institution had 4% of out-of-state students.
-There was a total of 3,348 undergraduate students, including 9 international students.
-244 students enrolled as transfer students.
+That year, the institution had 4.2% of out-of-state students.
+The total number of undergraduate students enrolled at the institution was 3,525, 11 of which were foreign students.
+256 students were admitted as transfer students.

 Student Population Gender Ratio